geoffles/Foobricator/doc/UserDoc.md

 Format string allows you to output source items into an arbitrary string with formatted substitions including number padding, date formatting, and fixed width columns.

 By default, format string will emit a new line at the end.
-To suppress this, specify *suppressEndLine* as `false`.
+To suppress this, specify `suppressEndLine:false`.

+Format string canbe used in two ways: Rich and Plain formatting.

+### Plain Formatting

-Format string can use only a [Reference](#Reference) object for it's source.
+Plain formatting must specify a `source` object and can use only a [Reference](#Reference) object for it's source and the format can be specfied either as a string or an array of strings.

+When you use an array of strings, they will all be joined together as if they were all one string.

 The format string uses exactly the same rules as the [.Net formatstring](http://blogs.msdn.com/b/kathykam/archive/2006/03/29/564426.aspx).
 The basics are as follows: